Heat Rash (Miliaria) – Causes and Management

 Heat rash is mainly seen over the chest, neck, and shoulders in babies.
 In children and adults mainly neck, chest, and back get involved.
 It can commonly involve places where you sweat more or in skin folds where clothing leads to friction such as elbow creases, armpits, and even groin.

-Analyze Skin Disorders
+Understand your Skin Disorders

 When an eczema patient is exposed to heat, it gives an itching sensation exacerbating eczema.
-The normal mechanism of the body’s sweating in hot condition to cool down worsens the condition in eczema.
+The normal mechanism of the body’s sweating in hot conditions to cool down worsens the condition in eczema.
 Moreover, when the sweat evaporates leaves the sodium in the skin making it drier and itchier.

 How do you classify Heat rash?